 MFA Art Admission

-The application deadline for the MFA program is Monday, January 15, 2018.
+The application deadline for the MFA Art program is Monday, January 15, 2019.

 Admission to the program is competitive.
 Applicants must hold a BFA, BA, or equivalent from an accredited institution, submit a USC Graduate Application, and meet all application requirements described below, including the submission of a portfolio.

 We encourage potential applicants to attend one of our regularly scheduled Info Sessions in the fall.
-These informative "open house" events feature an overview of the program and application requirements with the Director of Admissions and a tour of the MFA studios.
-They are scheduled for October 13, 2017, November 2, 2017, and December 8, 2017.
+These informative "open house" events feature an overview of the program and application requirements with the Director of Admissions and a tour of the MFA Art studios.
+They are scheduled for Friday, October 12, 2018, Thursday, November 1, 2018, and Friday, December 7, 2018.
 Please RSVP here to confirm your attendance.
 Prospective students are also encouraged to attend our weekly Roski Talks during the fall and spring semesters.

-For more information please contact the Graduate Program Coordinator at 213.743.1804 or email@example.com.
+For more information please contact the Graduate Program Coordinator here or by phone at 213.743.1804.

 1. USC Graduate Application